ballerina-platform/module-ballerina-ftp/ftp-ballerina/Package.md

 It provides an implementation for performing CRUD operations on remote FTP servers with FTP protocol.

-For more information go to [The FTP Package](https://docs.central.ballerina.io/ballerina/ftp/latest).

 ## Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).